Which visa you’ll need depends on why you’re visiting or moving.

 What is SEVIS?

 SEVIS is the Student and Exchange Visitor Information Service, an online record of F-1 and M-1 students registered to study in the United States.
-It also includes the names of each Student and Exchange Visitor Program–certified schools in the country.
+It also includes the names of each Student and Exchange Visitor Program (SEVP)–certified schools in the country.